 - Multnomah County Library – Not only does our local library stock a great selection of books about book arts, but the John Wilson Special Collections room has an inspiring collection of top notch artist books.
 Stop by and visit with Jim Carmin.
 He’s always happy to share his vast knowledge of the book arts. www.multcolib.org/about/mcl-wilson.html

-- Portland Book Arts Group (P-BAG) – This group of friendly book artists meets on the last Thursday of every odd numbered month to share inspiration, techniques and projects.
+- Portland Book Arts Group (P-BAG) – This group of friendly book artists meets monthly to share inspiration, techniques and projects.
 For more information, or to be added to the email list, contact convener Becky Luening at firstname.lastname@example.org or 503-774-9197.

 BOOK ARTS SUPPLIES